 Of course, text neck is not only caused by excessive texting.
 Activities as common as board games, reading, or household chores can all play a role in the development of this condition.
 The common denominator is that the upper back and head are slumped forward, forcing the entire upper body into a less than ideal posture.

 Typically, text neck causes a dull, aching neck pain and stiffness, and if not treated early may lead to more serious health problems.
+It’s important not to ignore symptoms when they are mild.
 Here are some text neck symptoms to watch out for:

-The upper region of the spine is normally curved, allowing the nerves space to travel through the neck and other areas of the body.
-However as this space starts to close-off, pain and other complications can occur.
+The upper region of the spine (the neck) is normally curved into extension, evident as a backwards “C”, allowing the nerves enough space to travel through the neck and other areas of the body.
+This normal curve also promotes optimal joint alignment for everyday activities and shock absorption.
+However as this space starts to close-off and the neck muscles get overworked in awkward positions, pain and other complications can occur.

-If you are experiencing one or more of the symptoms for text neck, see your doctor immediately.
-Your doctor may recommend an X-ray, as it produces detailed text neck images that may help find potential complications.
+If you are experiencing one or more of the symptoms for text neck, see your physical therapist, chiropractor or doctor immediately.
+Typically, diagnosis can be made with your history and an in-depth physical assessment.
+If absolutely necessary, your doctor may recommend an X-ray or other imaging, particularly if neurological symptoms like tingling or numbness are present to rule out more serious issues.
 Text neck may result in permanent damage if not diagnosed early.

 Potential complications include:

 Yes, text neck can be cured.
 Recovery usually takes around four to eight weeks but requires a continued self awareness.
 The healing time however can vary greatly depending on the severity of your condition and compliance to your treatment plan.
 Follow-up care is essential, as recurrence of text neck can occur.
 Sometimes physical therapy may be necessary.